maxlor/displaymode/readme.md

 License
 -------

-DisplayMode is licensed under a BSD 2-clause license.
+DisplayMode is licensed under a MIT license.
 See LICENSE.txt for details.